5 attributes every centre forward must have

 The Centre Forward (CF) main role is to score goals.
 They may not see much of the ball during a game, but when they do, they score goals.
 In this post, we discuss the key traits of great centre forwards.

 Strikers and centre forwards are different.
 One of the main differences is their size and strength.
 Centre forwards are usually taller and stronger, while strikers are smaller and faster.
-Strikers use their skills and speed to dribble through the defence.
-On the other hand, centre forwards beat defenders by using their strength and power in their acceleration, jumps or shots.
-Strikers often play alongside forwards to provide them with opportunities to score.
+While strikers use their skills and speed to dribble through the defence, centre forwards beat defenders by using their strength and power in their acceleration, jumps or shots.
+As a result, strikers often play alongside forwards to provide them with opportunities to score.

 Physical strength is also required to “wrestle” with the opposition centre backs, who are often taller and stronger than other players.
 A weak centre forward will be pushed around by a bigger, stronger defender.
 Thus, forwards work hard at the gym to increase and maintain both upper and lower body strength.